eProsima-Private/AML-Tools/docs/rst/demos/debugger.rst

 Basic use
 *********

-To execute the AMLDL Debugger:
+To execute the AML-DL Debugger:

 .. code-block:: bash